TARGENE/TMLECLI.jl/docs/src/index.md

 The various command line interfaces are described in the following sections:

-- [Targeted Minimum Loss Based Estimation](@ref): the main command line provided in this project to run TMLE.
+- [Targeted Minimum Loss Based Estimation](@ref): The main command line interface provided in this project to run TMLE.
-- [Sieve Variance Plateau Estimation](@ref): variance correction for non i.i.d. data.
+- [Sieve Variance Plateau Estimation](@ref): Variance correction for non i.i.d. data.

 We also provide extensions to the [MLJ](https://alan-turing-institute.github.io/MLJ.jl/dev/) universe that are particularly useful in statistical genetics (but not restricted to it):